 In a recent “Guys, Let’s Chat” with Eugenia Buie, a special episode of “Girls, Let’s Chat”, Buie brings Sidney Karr, VP of Sickle Cell Thalassemia Patients Network (SCTPN), and Pastor Gregory Griffin, Roberson Memorial Church, to discuss how men can support women that suffer from fibroids.

 The question asked so often is: How can men help you deal with your fibroids?
-The short answer is, they can support you.
+The short answer is they can support you.
 While the woman is doing most of the fighting, support is always needed, regardless of your strength.
 In the same way, other women are in women’s lives, like friends and family, men are in women’s lives just the same – and they all make up a part of the community surrounding that woman.
-Brothers, husbands, sons – they grow up and live in the same household as women.
+Brothers, husbands, and sons – they grow up and live in the same household as women.

-“Because for every woman in their household that deals with fibroids, the men in the household have to deal with outcomes of your emotional, physical, and mental trauma.
+“Because for every woman in their household that deals with fibroids, the men in the household must deal with outcomes of your emotional, physical, and mental trauma.
 They deal with you not being in the mood and being unable to do what you normally do to support your household.
 Their daughter may have fibroids, and their dad wants to help, right?
-But he can’t help because he doesn’t know how to help,” Buie explains, touching on household dynamics and how one person’s mood can change everything.
+But he can’t help because he doesn’t know how to help,” Buie explains, touching on household dynamics and how one person’s mood can change everything. “

-Fibroid symptoms can include heavy or prolonged periods lasting 10+ days, difficulty emptying your bladder, frequent urination, constipation, lower back or leg pain, bleeding between cycles, protruding belly/abdomen, and/or pelvic pain or pressure. |
+Fibroid symptoms can include heavy or prolonged periods lasting 10+ days, difficulty emptying your bladder, frequent urination, constipation, lower back or leg pain, bleeding between cycles, protruding belly/abdomen, and/or pelvic pain or pressure.

 These symptom side effects, in turn, affect the people they live with.